The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 VR Therapy: A Future of Psychology or a Privacy Nightmare?

-If AI is in its infancy, Virtual Reality (VR) is in even earlier developmental stages.
-Up until recently, you could utilize this new technology only in professional settings under a therapist’s guidance.
-This meant any apps used for mental health treatment had to adhere to the strict HIPAA patient confidentiality and data protection laws.
+If AI is still developing, Virtual Reality (VR) is even earlier in its evolution for mental health treatment.
+Up until recently, VR was mostly used in professional settings under a therapist’s guidance.
+In those cases, apps had to comply with strict HIPAA patient confidentiality and data protection laws.

 When you put on a VR headset, the device maps your environment, interprets your gestures, and mimics your movements in the virtual world.
 It captures details like voice, eye movement, pupil size, height, heartbeat, and even brain activity.
-Mental health apps available on a VR headset can easily access this data and use it not only to ensure a smooth virtual experience but also for their own benefit.
+Some mental health apps available on a VR headset can access this data and use it not only to enhance your experience, but also potentially use it for their own benefit.

 How to Protect Your Privacy While Seeking Emotional Support